 Best things to do at Coney Island

 There's one thing that neither Yankee Stadium nor Citi Field have: a view of the ocean that spans the distance of the outfield.
 MCU Park, home to the minor-league Brooklyn Cyclones, is mere steps from the beach and boardwalk, and is a fun and affordable way to enjoy a summer afternoon.
 Purchase any seat and you'll get change from a Jackson, plus parking is only $5 and beers are $6–$7.
-The season starts June 20 through September 7, and most of the night games conclude with oceanfront fireworks.
+The season starts June 15 through September 3, and many of the night games conclude with oceanfront fireworks.

 Coney Island is home to the only major aquarium in NYC.
 The 14-acre water world is open year-round and is home to more than 300 marine species.
 Current exhibits include outdoor touch pools where you can handle sea stars, turtles and more.
 And forget the Shamu show—acrobatic sea lions take center stage here, as they dance, dive and vie for your attention.